 Part Nine Where Can I Learn More About Medical Billing and Coding

-As you can see, there are many things to recommend a career in Medical Billing and Coding.
-The profession takes only a small investment in time in order to reap significant rewards, job security and opportunity for growth and advancement.
+As you can see, there are many reasons to choose a career path in medical billing and coding.
+A small time investment can generate significant rewards, job security and opportunities for growth and advancement.

-For more specific information, the best resources are the professional organizations that are dedicated to advancing the profession.
+For more specific information, the best resources are the professional organizations dedicated to advancing the profession.
 These are:

 - The American Association of Professional Coders (AAPC)